NickAnch/orcheya-frontend-demo/README.md

 $ yarn deploy
 ```

+## Style Guides
+#### TS and Angular
+- We add `underscore` before private variables, methods and classes
+- We write `public` before public things
+- We add `I` before interfaces
+- In other cases, we follow [Angular style guides](https://angular.io/guide/styleguide) and [TSlint](https://github.com/palantir/tslint)
+#### HTML
+- HTML doesn't have strict rules, so we follow [Google Style guide](https://google.github.io/styleguide/htmlcssguide.html) and [link to repository](https://github.com/google/styleguide)
+- We don't use formatting html code in jsx style.
+Especially closing tag on new line.
+Please follow this [guide](https://google.github.io/styleguide/htmlcssguide.html#HTML_Line-Wrapping) in creating multiline tags.
+Second or third example
+#### CSS
+- We use [this](https://github.com/brigade/scss-lint) for linting css code.
+You can integrate it in your redactor

 ## Additional Tools
 ### Template
 We are using free admin template `AdminLTE` as a done markup parts.
 You need to minimize the use of your pieces of layout and use what is already in the template to the maximum